Claken/Piscine_Flutter/README.md

 # Prerequisites

-For this project, you need to install Flutter first.
+For this project, you need to install Flutter first. <br />
 Follow this [link](https://docs.flutter.dev/get-started/install) to get started.